What Do Aviation Inspector Do?

 - SAS software

-What work experience do I need to become an Aviation Inspector?
+What education is needed to be an Aviation Inspector?

 More about our data sources and methodologies.